Skip to main content

 Provision of data and insights for public use

 This data is integrated in apps used by millions of passengers each day and informs state strategies and plans.
-Data is also available through visualisations published on the Transport website recognising the need for simplified and accessible insights beyond the developer community.
+Data is also available through visualisations published on the Transport website, recognising the need for simplified and accessible insights beyond the developer community.

 Achievements